SpotHero Spring Picks: 9 Things to Do in Chicago This Spring

 Spring Flower Show at Lincoln Park Conservatory

-Location: Lincoln Park Conservatory, 2391 N Stockton Dr.
+Location: Lincoln Park Conservatory, 2391 N Stockton Drive.

-Details: This year’s Spring Show evokes the uplifting nature of a spring day in Chicago by featuring kites and sculptures by Chicago artist Michael F. Thompson.
-Plants in the show include azaleas, daffodils, tulips, hyacinths, hydrangeas, and many more.
+Details: This year’s Spring Show evokes a spring day on Lake Michigan, complete with boats and a lighthouse!
+Plants in the show include cinerarias, snapdragons, osteospermums and many more.
 You can find more details here.

 Walk, Bike, or Run the 606